-After you submit your application, you won't be able to make any more changes.
-Review it carefully before you submit it.

-• If you realise you've made a mistake after you've submitted your application, contact us as soon as possible.
+- You can come back to your application and make changes to it until you submit it. - After you submit your application, you won't be able to make any more changes.
+Review your application carefully before you submit it. - If you realise you've made a mistake after you've submitted your application, contact us as soon as possible.